SpaceKatt/condenser/docs/concepts.md

 Generally, transforms will map one token space into another token space.
 Suppose our universe, `U`, contains tokens `{A, B, C, D}`.
 Also, suppose we have a token spaces `X = {A, B}` and `Y = {C, D}`.
 Then we could define a transform `T: X -> Y` which will map elements from types `{A, B}` to types `{C, D}`.

+Use cases of transformers involve performing search over tokens for entities with semantics within the domain of our universe.

 ## Condenser